carvoyant/api-documentation/source/api-reference/resources/event-notification.rst

 The Event model that we have implemented is based off of the `Evented API Spec <http://www.eventedapi.org/>`_.
 This is a generic specification that helps define the transport of API events between two systems.

+See the :doc:`../data-type/event-type` page for details on the different events that can be notified.

 .. note::
    You will only be able to get notifications that have been created for your client Id.
 Specifically, we will look at the access token specified in the request, determine the client Id that was authorized with that access token, and only return notifications for :doc:`event-subscription` s